sumareddy-1234/AirFly-Insights/README.md

 The objective is not just cleaning the data, but also understanding its **distribution, skewness, and operational behavior**.

-This project is part of my learning journey in data analytics and helps me build practical skills in handling real-world datasets.
+This project is part of my Infosys SpringBoard Virtual Internship 6.0 in Data Visualization and helps me build practical skills in handling real-world datasets.

 ---